|Page Type:||Trip Report|

 "I think I did not like it so much." looking up the slope.
 "Is this where we..."

 "Huh, that's wonderful!"
 I said enthusiastically interrupting her.
 "Let's go."
 I stood up and started hiking not really caring if she was following.
 In fact, I noticed my attitude and demeanor were darkening, taking on a more curt tone.
 I personally have no problem with confrontation or speaking my mind if the situation calls for it.
 But I didn't feel like now was the time.
 Roughly half-way up the slope, she asked again, "Are you sure this is the correct way?"
 I came within a dime's-edge of snapping.
 'No.' I thought.
-'I'm just doing this for my fucking health.'
+'I'm just doing this for my fucking health because I love scree slopes so much.'
 I ignored her question and continued to hike upwards.
 Under my breath, I muttered,

 'The Chinaman is not the issue here,